microsoft/MixedReality-GraphicsTools-Unreal/Docs/Lighting.md

 To specify the directional light add a `GTDirectionalLight` actor (or component) to the level.
 The `GTDirectionalLight` will automatically feed the light's direction, color, and intensity to the `MPC_GTSettings` [material parameter collection](https://docs.unrealengine.com/en-US/RenderingAndGraphics/Materials/ParameterCollections/index.html) which is then read by the `MF_GTDefaultLit` material function.

 > [!NOTE]
-> If any materials within your level use Unreal's built in lighting model a Unreal [directional light](https://docs.unrealengine.com/en-US/BuildingWorlds/LightingAndShadows/LightTypes/Directional/index.html) will still need to be used.
-It's recommended to child the Unreal directional light to the `GTDirectionalLight` with a zero relative rotation so that light directions are the same.
+> If any materials within your level use Unreal's built in lighting model a Unreal [directional light](https://docs.unrealengine.com/en-US/BuildingWorlds/LightingAndShadows/LightTypes/Directional/index.html) will still need to be present.
+It's recommended to child the Unreal directional light to the `GTDirectionalLight` actor (or component) with a zero relative rotation so that light directions are the same.
 A [sky light](https://docs.unrealengine.com/en-US/BuildingWorlds/LightingAndShadows/LightTypes/SkyLight/index.html) with a cube map specified should also be added to the level if indirect lighting conditions want to be mimicked between GT and Unreal.

 By default all material's using the `MF_GTDefaultLit` material function use a generic "sunny day" [cube map](https://docs.unrealengine.com/en-US/RenderingAndGraphics/Textures/Cubemaps/index.html) to specify the indirect lighting and reflections.
 This cube map can be overridden by connecting a different reflection cube texture into the `ReflectionCube` input of the `MF_GTDefaultLit` material function.